A Transfer Attack to Image Watermarks: Our Transfer Attack

 {\bf Random-Same (RS).} This method randomly generates one random target watermark $w^t$ for all $m$ surrogate decoders, i.e., $w_i^t=w^t,\forall i=1,2,\cdots,m$.
 The intuition is that it is more likely to find a perturbation $\delta$ such that the $m$ surrogate decoders decode the same target watermark from the perturbed image, and thus it is more likely for the target decoder to decode $w^t$ from the perturbed image.
 Since $w^t$ is picked uniformly at random, the bitwise accuracy between $w^t$ and $w$ is expected to approach 0.5 and detection is evaded.

-{\bf Inverse-Decode (ID).} However, generating random watermarks as target watermarks for surrogate decoders may have an issue.
-Specifically, for each surrogate decoder, approximately 50\% of the bits require to be flipped while optimizing the perturbation, given that each bit of the target watermark is uniformly sampled from $\{0,1\}$.
-Among these bits to be flipped, some may be very robust to pixel changes and thus large perturbation is required to alter them.
+{\bf Inverse-Decode (ID).} Generating random watermarks for surrogate decoders poses a challenge, as about 50\% bits must be flipped during perturbation optimization, given that each bit of the target watermark is uniformly sampled from $\{0,1\}$.
+Some bits may be resistant to pixel changes, requiring large perturbations.

-To address this issue, we propose to use the inverse of the watermark decoded by each surrogate decoder as the corresponding target watermark.
-Specifically, we use $S_i$ to denote the $i$th surrogate decoder.
-For a watermarked image $x_w$, $S_i$ decodes a watermark from it, denoted as $S_i(x_w)$.
-We use the inverse of the decoded watermark, i.e., $1-S_i(x_w)$, as the target watermark $w_i^t$ for the $i$th surrogate decoder $S_i$, where $1-S_i(x_w)$ means flipping each bit of $S_i(x_w)$.
-The intuition of this method is that the watermark decoded by each surrogate decoder from the perturbed image is reversed, and thus it is likely that the watermark decoded by the target decoder from the perturbed image is also reversed, i.e., $T(x_w+\delta)$ is close to $1-T(x_w)$.
-As a result, the bitwise accuracy between $T(x_w+\delta)$ and $w$ is very small since $T(x_w)$ is close to $w$.
+To address this, we propose using the inverse of the watermark decoded by each surrogate decoder as the target watermark.
+Let $S_i$ denote the $i$th surrogate decoder, which decodes a watermark from a watermarked image $x_w$, denoted as $S_i(x_w)$.
+We use the inverse, $1-S_i(x_w)$, as the target watermark $w_i^t$ for $S_i$.
+The intuition is that if the surrogate-decoded watermark is reversed, the target decoder’s output $T(x_w + \delta)$ will likely also be close to the inverse of $T(x_w)$, making the bitwise accuracy between $T(x_w + \delta)$ and $w$ very small.
 We note that such bitwise accuracy may be even smaller than $1-\tau$, which means that the double-tail detector can still detect the perturbed image as AI-generated, watermarked image.
-We address this challenge by early stopping the process of finding the perturbation $\delta$, which we discuss in Section~\ref{solve-optim}.
+We mitigate this issue using early stopping, as discussed in Section~\ref{solve-optim}.

-With the inverse watermark as target watermark, it may result in those bits that are less robust to pixel changes being flipped first during perturbation optimization process.
-As a result, it can lead to a smaller perturbation compared to random target watermark when the same portion of bits are flipped, as shown in our experiments.
+With the inverse watermark as target watermark, it may result in those bits that are less robust to pixel changes being flipped first during perturbation optimization process, which can lead to a smaller perturbation compared to random target watermark when the same portion of bits are flipped, as shown in our experiments.

 \myparatight{Aggregate $m$ surrogate decoders} Given a target watermark $w_i^t$ for the $i$th surrogate decoder, the attacker then finds a perturbation $\delta$ for the watermarked image $x_w$ by aggregating the $m$ surrogate decoders.
-We consider the following two ways to aggregate the $m$ surrogate decoders.
+We consider two ways to aggregate the $m$ surrogate decoders.